haddocking/haddocking.github.io/education/HADDOCK24/RNA-Pol-III/index.md

 </a>

 __Note__ that the reported distances are Euclidian distances.
 In reality, the cross-linker will have to follow the surface of the molecule which might results in a longer effective distance.
-A proper comparison would required calculating the surface distance instead.
+A proper comparison would require calculating the surface distance instead.
 Such an analysis can be done with the [XWalk][link-xwalk] or [jwalk](http://jwalk.ismb.lon.ac.uk/jwalk/){:target="_blank"} software.

 #### Analysing the cross-links defining the position of the C34_wHTH1 domain

 You can first hide the distances shown for C82 by unselecting them in the menu on the right side of the window.
-Or alternatively delete them in PyMol by typing:
+Alternatively delete them in PyMol by typing:

 <a class="prompt prompt-pymol">delete C82*</a>